Teal independents: Colour

 At the 2019 election and subsequently at the 2022 election, a number of the high-profile candidates in Melbourne, Sydney and Perth used teal colours in their campaign, including Zali Steggall, Allegra Spender, Monique Ryan, Kate Chaney, Zoe Daniel and Sophie Scamps.
 This led to many using this colour to describe the whole movement by calling them the "teal independents" and calling the independent victories on election night a "teal wave" and "teal bath".

 Cathy McGowan's Voices for Indi adopted the colour orange, while her successor Helen Haines continued to use it.
 Likewise, Rebekha Sharkie has used orange since 2016, in line with her Centre Alliance party, previously known as Nick Xenophon Team.

-Other candidates associated with teal independents did not use teal, such as successful candidates Kylea Tink (pink), David Pocock (salmon), Andrew Wilkie (orange) and unsuccessful candidates Claire Ferres Miles (burgundy) and Nicolette Boele (mulberry).
+Other candidates associated with teal independents did not use teal, such as successful candidate Kylea Tink (pink).

 The selection of the colour teal, a mix of blue and green, alludes to both the Liberal (blue) electorates they run in, and "green" policies.

+Policies

+The teal independents have been described as varying from centre-left to centre-right in political orientation, with Kate Chaney and Allegra Spender both descending from former Liberal ministers, and Monique Ryan being a former member of the centre-left Labor Party.
+Others, such as Zoe Daniel and Helen Haines, have been described as centrist.
+Generally, teal independents have been described as having progressive social policies, with a focus on climate change, anti-corruption policies and gender equality, while still retaining conservative economics similar to those of the Liberals.
+Some, such as David Pocock, focus on environmentalism, however others, such as Spender, emphasise economic policy.

+In the 2023 Australian Indigenous Voice referendum, teal independents were key campaigners for the Yes campaign, competing in a friendly competition to see who could achieve the highest Yes vote in their electorate.
+Although the referendum was decisively defeated with 60% of voters voting No, all seats held by teal independents, bar Haines' regional seat of Indi, voted Yes.

+Pat Leslie of ANU regards there as being a split in voting patterns between the 2022 teal independents and earlier established independents such as Andrew Wilkie and Rebecca Sharkie.
+Voting records show that in general the teal independents are more likely to vote with the Greens or Labor than the Coalition, except for Allegra Spender who voted with the Coalition 39% of the time, and Kate Chaney, who voted with the Coalition 36% of the time (equal to Labor).